Aethos-Inc/Aethos-Inc.github.io/README.md

 # Aethos-Inc.github.io
-This is literally for a minecraft server im so stupid
+Aethos is a collective of goofballs